 Source: GIRA.
-2022f. \kg cwe/head/year
+2023f. \kg cwe per person per year

-Consumers have traditionally preferred leaner meat which is considered best suited to the slow wet cooking and strong aromatic style of many local dishes.
+Consumers have traditionally preferred leaner meat which is considered best suited to slow wet cooking and the strong aromatic style of many local dishes.
 Mince is used in kofta, kibbeh, pastry fillings and burgers.
 Grilled and fried beef dishes such as kebabs, shawarma and steak generally require beef with a somewhat higher fat content.
 Indeed, there is a growing preference for highly marbled product for grilling, as the product can be cooked well-done, which is the local preference, but will still offer a better eating quality experience than less marbled meat.